UNISA-2023-SP2-07/Object-Detection/simulation/README.md

-# HOW TO RUN A SIMULATION WORKSPACE
+# USER MANUAL - HOW TO RUN A SIMULATION WORKSPACE
 ---
+## Set up the environment:
+The robot integration will be run via Robot Operation System (ROS) which is only supported the best in a Linux environment.
+Therefore, to be able to run the simulation, we will need to set up the Linux and ROS integrated environment for the best experience.
+The

 ## Source the package before running:
 *(Run on terminal before every launch)*